KhalidWar/anonaddy/README.md

 ## Features
 - Get detailed view of all aliases (available or deleted).
-- Copy email address with a single tap.
+- Copy alias email with a single tap.
 - Search aliases by email address, domain, alias, or description.
 - Activate and deactivate aliases on the fly.
 - Create new alias with custom description, domain, and format (UUID and random words).
 - Delete and restore aliases.
 - Add or remove PGP key.
 - Enable or disable PGP Email encryption.
-- Adaptive and persistive Light and Dark themes.
+- Adaptive and persistent Light and Dark themes.
 - Offline support: access your data even if you're in an airplane.